This post is also available in: ไทย

 People talk a lot about queer representation in video games.
-As well they should — representation is important!
+As well they should, because representation is important!
 But what about those of us who prefer tabletop gaming?
-Where’s our queer representation?
+Where’s our queer representation there?
 Don’t worry, we’ve done some digging, and we’ve discovered some gay board games, new and old, sure to brighten up your next game night!

 1. Gay Monopoly

 One of the most popular board games in history is Monopoly.
-There’s hundreds of Monopoly tie-ins, official and not.
-So, of course, there’s going to be a gay version.
+There are hundreds of Monopoly tie-ins, official and some not.
+So of course there’s going to be a gay version.
 Gay Monopoly features some great Tom of Finland art and gay-themed properties like Fire Island and Castro Street.
 Houses and hotels have been replaced by bars and bathhouses.
 Chance and Community Chest cards are now Camp and Hanky Code cards.

-Yeah — it’s basically a re-skinning of normal Monopoly with stereotypical gay things.
+Yeah, it’s basically a re-skinning of normal Monopoly with stereotypical gay things.
 But honestly, is it really that much different than most of the official Monopoly tie-ins?
-Sadly, Parker Brothers wasn’t amused and sued the creators, so not many copies exist.
+Sadly, Parker Brothers wasn’t amused and actually sued the creators, so not many copies exist.

-There are other gay-themed Monopolys.
+There are other gay board games based on Monopoly, too.
 A more recent version was Gayopoly, which included a rule where you could sing to get “out of the closet,” the game’s version of Jail.
-Unfortunately, Gayopoly is also out of print, though copies are still available on Amazon … for $140.00.
+Unfortunately, Gayopoly is also out of print, though copies are still available on Amazon … for $140.